aseldawy/CS167/Labs/Lab8/CS167-Lab8.md

     * ***(Q12) Why did they appear at these specific locations?***

-    Check the [documentation of MongoDB](https://www.mongodb.com/docs/v6.2/reference/bson-type-comparison-order/) to help you answering this question.
+    Check the [documentation of MongoDB](https://www.mongodb.com/docs/v6.2/reference/bson-type-comparison-order/) to help you answer this question.

-9. Rerun step 5, but this time lists the records sorted by followers_count in **ascending** order.
+9. Rerun step 4, but this time lists the records sorted by followers_count in **ascending** order.
     * ***(Q13) Where did the two records appear in the ascending sort order?
 Explain your observation.***

     Hint: [Ascending/Descending Sort](https://www.mongodb.com/docs/manual/reference/method/cursor.sort/#ascending-descending-sort).